top of page

 The parallel parking alternative through the central business district was strongly opposed at the public meeting and through public comments.
 This was related to loss of store frontage parking with parallel parking providing 46% less parking than diagonal parking.
 Additionally, parallel parking requires the driver to enter and exit on the traffic side of the vehicle, which jeopardizes the driver and creates hazardous situations for cyclists as they pass parked cars in the bike lane.
 A raised center median is not necessary for the parallel parking alternative.

-Front-In Diagonal Parking (Considered but Eliminated)
+Front-In Diagonal Parking (Selected Alternative)

 Front-in diagonal parking is a conventional, however this option creates conditions which are mutually exclusive to bike lanes due to safety issue created when the vehicle leaves the parking stall and must cross the bike lane.
 Bicyclists approach the stall from the right-rear of the vehicle and are likely not visible from the driver’s perspective.
 A raised center median is not necessary for the front-in diagonal parking alternative.
+Concept provided below.

 Perpendicular Parking (Considered but Eliminated)